-6.3.5.1.1 Power per Channel CMTS or EQAM
+6.3.5.1.1 Power per Channel CMTS or EQAM10

-An EQAM or CMTS MUST generate an RF output with power capabilities as defined in Table 6-4.
-Channel RF power MAY be adjustable on a per channel basis with each channel independently meeting the power capabilities defined in Table 6-4.
-Channel RF power MUST be adjustable on a per channel basis as stated in Table 6-4.
-If the EQAM or CMTS has independent modulation capability on a per channel basis, then the channel RF power MUST be adjustable on a per channel basis, with each channel independently meeting the power capabilities defined in Table 6-4.
+An EQAM or CMTS are required to generate an RF output with power capabilities as defined in the requirements lists immediately following Table 6-4.
+Channel RF power may be adjustable on a per channel basis with each channel independently meeting the power capabilities defined in the requirement lists following Table 6-4.
+Channel RF power is required to be adjustable on a per channel basis as stated in the lists following Table 6-4.
+If the EQAM or CMTS has independent modulation capability on a per channel basis, then the channel RF power is required to be adjustable on a per channel basis, with each channel independently meeting the power capabilities defined in the list following Table 6-4.